Niles Wills and Trusts Attorney

 Do I Need a Trust?

 Whether you need a trust depends on your assets and goals.
-If you have minor children, a trust is an efficient way administer and hold a child's inheritance until the age you specify.
+If you have minor children, a trust is an efficient way to administer and hold a child's inheritance until the age you specify.
 Trusts can also help you accomplish specific objectives such as wealth preservation or minimization of estate taxes.
 Here are some examples of the many different types of trusts I can draft for you:

 - Living trusts to manage your assets and avoid probate